SonkayAugustine/alx-pre_course/README.md

-This is my first marked down language
+This is my first update of the marked down language